-- 1 Sec.
-12. Sections three point twelve (3.12), four point - 2 thirteen (4.13), six point fourteen (6.14), nine point eight - 3 (9.8), and twelve point thirteen (12.13), Code 1979, are - 4 amended by striking from the sections the words "board of - 5 control" and inserting in lieu thereof the words "department - 6 of social services".
+Sec.
+12. Sections 3.12, 4.13, 6.14, 9.8, and 12.13, Code 19, are amended by striking from the sections the words "board of control" and inserting in lieu thereof the words "department 4 of social services".

 Amendments to bills.
 Amendments to bills will be by direct reference to the bill number, page of the bill, and line of the page, specifying exactly that which the amendment will accomplish.
-See page 46 of this guide for an explanation of the amendment drafting.
+See page of this guide for an explanation of amendment drafting.